I hear quite regularly from people who are worried that they could have

 lead to more serious health problems including heart, lung and kidney

 disease."
+See

-cat's teeth regularly.
 If a dental procedure nevertheless becomes

-necessary, have it performed promptly.
-See Dental Problems
+necessary, have it performed promptly and ensure

 Vaccinations